 Ehhh... rather not touch my pits thx.

 If the stick application is more your thing, these Deodorant Sticks may be up your alley.
-They are also free of baking soda, so they are a great option for sensitive skin.
-And they come in a variety of scents (including unscented) so that your BO-free aroma can be a bit more personalized.
+They include options both with and without baking soda, making them a great option for sensitive skin.
+And they come in a variety of scents so that your BO-free aroma can be a bit more personalized.

 Give me aluminum.
 All the aluminum.